opolancoh/dotnet-odata-web-api/README.md

 We are using SQL Server as the default database, but you can use any Entity Framework supported database.

 #### Setup Database
-Run this command to create the database container (you need to have Docker installed on your system):
+Create the database container (you need to have Docker installed on your system):

 ```sh
 docker run -d --name my-sqlserver -p 1433:1433 -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=My@Passw0rd" mcr.microsoft.com/mssql/server:2019-latest